Ask yourself one question: "Do I feel lucky?" Well, do you, punk?

 The movie clearly and unmistakably gives us a character who understands the Bill of Rights, understands his legal responsibility as a police officer, and nevertheless takes retribution into his own hands.
 Sure, Scorpio is portrayed as the most vicious, perverted, warped monster we can imagine — but that's part of the same stacked deck.
 The movie's moral position is fascist.
 No doubt about it.

-To back this trope up the weakest gun ever used on screen by Callahan was a Smith and Wesson Model 10, most likely in .38 special, used when he confronts some hi-jackers in a plane in Magnum Force and takes one from them.
+- To back this trope up the weakest gun ever used on screen by Callahan was a Smith and Wesson Model 10 in .38 special, used when he confronts some hijackers in a plane in Magnum Force and takes one from them.
 This results in him double tapping, just to make sure.
+In The Enforcer, he explains to Kate that he's seen .38 Special rounds bounce off car windscreens, hence why he carries a Hand Cannon in the first place.

 Harry: Now you know why they call me Dirty Harry.
 Every dirty job that comes along...